twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 	organize a virtual or in-person meeting with your expert record the interview either as a video or podcast **SHOULD BE ARROUND 5 MINUTES**

+podcast or video? does a podcast imply audio or is it still video?